 Responsibilities for implementing the CRP are shared by Fort Devens and personnel of other Army agencies.
 The following responsibilities have been established for implementation by the Fort Devens CRP.

-3.2.1 Public Affairs Office (PAO) and Environmental Management Office (EMO), Fort Devens
+3.2.1 Public Affairs Office (PAO) and Environmental Management Office (EMO), Fort Devens o implementing the overall Public Affairs Program at Fort Devens;

 The PAO and EMO will be responsible for the following duties: